dsc-courses/dsc106-2025-sp/syllabus.md

 - On labs, you may use up to 1 slip day.
 - On projects, you may use up to 2 slip days.
 Projects will not be accepted more than 48 hours after the deadline.
-Note that you will not be able to use slip days on the Final Project Deliverables due on Monday, March 17, 2025.
+Note that you will not be able to use slip days on the Final Project Deliverables.

 Slip days are designed to be a transparent and predictable source of leniency in deadlines.
 You can use a slip day if you are too busy to complete an